 What is a cash advance fee?

 Your credit card issuer can charge a fixed dollar value or a percentage of each cash advance as cash advance fee.
 This normally applies to all ATM withdrawals, transfers, and cash equivalent transactions.

 I’ve used my new credit card to make purchases and for cash advances.
 Can I repay the balance from the cash advance first?

 As a general rule, your credit card issuer has to allocate your payments to amounts that attract the highest interest first.
-Since cash advances attract higher interest than purchases, you can expect your payments to automatically go towards the cash advance balance first.
+Since cash advances usually attract higher interest than purchases, you can expect your payments to automatically go towards the cash advance balance first.